milutinke/Face-Recognition-in-the-web-browser/README.md

 # Face-Recognition-in-Web-Browser
-Student project for AI introduction class
+Student project for AI/ML introduction class

 NOTE: This is only a demonstration, do not use this code in production.
 I will rewrite this for the prodution when I have spare time.